Do quantum linear solvers offer advantage for networks-based system of linear equations?: Results from our survey of networks

 \subsection{Graph families for incidence matrix-based systems}

 In this sub-section, we turn our attention to the system of linear equations associated with the incidence matrix of directed graphs.
 We recall that a sink refers to a vertex whose out-degree is zero and a source to a vertex whose in-degree is zero.
-Sources and sinks in the directed graphs may not be allowed depending on the application of interest.
+Sources and sinks in directed graphs may not be allowed depending on the application of interest.
 Therefore, for those considered graph families that admit sources and sinks, we consider them as well as their modified versions that do not admit sources and sinks.
-Our algorithm to convert source and/or sink vertices to non-source and/or sink vertices is presented in Algorithm \ref{alg:source_sink}.
-Table \ref{tab:incidence_complexity} presents the data for all directed graphs considered in this study.
-We identified one best graph (the directed hypercube graph), nine better graphs, four good graphs, and six bad graphs from our numerical experiments.
+Our algorithm to convert source and/or sink vertices to non-source and/or sink vertices is presented in Algorithm 1 of the Supplemental Material.
+Tables \ref{tab:incidence_complexity} and \ref{tab:incidence2} present the data for all directed graphs considered in this study.
+We identified 14 good and 6 bad graph families from the survey.